ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 > Where were you guys?

 **Makayla**
->We were out in the backyard?
+>We were out in the backyard

 **Dominic**
-> You out there cookin Lizards - you better watch yourself Makayla (jokin) - I gotta check that the girl is not into witchcraft things you kno.
+> You out there cookin Lizards - you better watch yourself Makayla (jokin) I'm joking kid relax -  (to Dallas) I gotta check that the girl is not into witchcraft things you kno.

+_Bonnie comes out with a big mashed potato plate of mashed potatoes.

+**Dominic**
-Alright - let's go - it's time for dinner.
+> Alright - let's go - it's time for dinner.

-## Scene 30a - Dinner Table
+## Scene 30a - DINNER TABLE WITH THE DOMINICS

 The crew sit around a table filled with bbq fixings and corn.
 Makyala doesn't eat her food much - Mac and the children set silent.